MEET YOUR TAX COLLECTOR

 The Tax Collector operates as a “fee office”, which means a fee or commission is earned for the services rendered.
 These fees and commissions are outlined in the Florida Statutes and established by the Florida Legislature.
 The annual budget must be approved by the Florida Department of Revenue and includes any amendments made during each fiscal year.
 Excess fees are remitted to each government agency in the same proportion as they were paid at the end of each fiscal year.

 The Tax Collector is responsible for collecting and distributing taxes, from information provided on the annual tax roll, which is provided by the Property Appraiser’s Office.
 The tax roll consists of real estate taxes, tangible taxes, and non-ad Valorem taxes.
 (Non-Ad Valorem assessments are primarily assessments for fire services, solid waste, and trash collection).
 The collection of taxes, as well as the assessment, is in accordance with the rules and regulations of The Florida Department of Revenue, and Florida Statutes.
 These taxes are collected, beginning November 1st each year, and become delinquent April 1st.
 Discounts are given for early payment.

-On or before June 1st each year, the Tax Collector holds a tax certificate sale, on properties with unpaid real estate taxes.
-The purpose of the sale is to collect unpaid taxes on behalf of the numerous taxing authorities.
+Each year on or before June 1, the Tax Collector holds a tax certificate sale on properties with unpaid real estate taxes.
+The purpose of the sale is to collect unpaid taxes levied by the various taxing authorities.
 A tax certificate represents a lien on the property.
 When a tax certificate is redeemed, the Tax Collector is responsible for remitting the funds to the certificate holder.
 Funds for a County held certificate are distributed to the different taxing authorities.

 2. TANGIBLE PERSONAL PROPERTY TAXES